 The guidelines for submission of all media-based creative projects are listed under the appropriate headings.

-You may submit up to one (1) creative project per quarter of the course according to the following deadlines:
+You may submit up to four (4) creative projects according to the following suggested deadlines: